Ph.D. and M.A. Edward R. Murrow College of Communication at Washington State University

-Thomas’ research has been published in a number of journals, including Journalism Studies, the Journal of Media Ethics, New Media and Society, Journalism Practice, and Digital Journalism.
+Thomas’s research has been published in such peer-reviewed journals as Journalism Studies, Digital Journalism, the Journal of Media Ethics, Journalism Practice, and New Media and Society.
 His research has won top paper awards from the Association for Education in Journalism and Mass Communication (AEJMC), International Communication Association (ICA), and National Communication Association (NCA).
-He won the 2009 AEJMC/Kappa Tau Alpha/University of Hawaii Carol Burnett Award for outstanding scholarship in media ethics.
-He is on the editorial board of the Journal of Media Ethics and served as the head of the Media Ethics Division of AEJMC for the 2016/17 academic year, having previously served as programming chair, research chair, and newsletter editor.
+Additionally, he won the 2020 AEJMC Senior Scholars Grant and 2009 AEJMC/Kappa Tau Alpha Carol Burnett Award for outstanding media ethics scholarship.

-Thomas teaches Principles of American Journalism at the undergraduate level and Media Ethics, Qualitative Research Methods, and Philosophy of Journalism at the graduate level.
-He is a member of the Media Sociology and Media Law, Ethics, and Policy doctoral research areas.
-He works extensively with graduate students in helping them develop their research interests and become journalism studies scholars.
-He collaborates widely with current and former graduate students of the school in the areas of journalism studies, media ethics, and media sociology.
-Thomas is currently the chair of the School’s Policy Committee and is a past chair of its Doctoral Admissions and Undergraduate Recruitment and Outreach committees.
-He has also represented the School on the University’s Honors College committee.
+At the University of Missouri, Thomas teaches Principles of Journalism in Democracy at the undergraduate level and Media Ethics, Media Sociology, Philosophy of Journalism, and Qualitative Research Methods at the graduate level.
+He is currently chair of the School’s Policy Committee and a past chair of its Doctoral Admissions and Undergraduate Recruitment and Outreach committees.
 He is a frequent guest panelist on KBIA’s Views of the News, a weekly media criticism program.

 Thomas is a first-generation college student from Merthyr Tydfil, Wales.
-He holds a B.A. degree in American studies from Swansea University and M.A. and Ph.D. degrees from The Edward R. Murrow College of Communication at Washington State University.
+He holds Ph.D. and M.A. degrees in Communication from the Edward R. Murrow College of Communication at Washington State University and a B.A. degree in American Studies from Swansea University.

 - Finneman, T., Thomas, R.J., and Jenkins, J. (2019).
 “I always watched Eyewitness News just to see your beautiful smile”: Implications of U.S. women TV anchors’ personal branding on social media.
 Journal of Media Ethics, 34(3), 146-159.